 Double and Triple Check Everything Before You Go

 All hospitals and other facilities have their own particular requirements when it comes to documents – some of the most common to cause a delay in starting are drug screenings and inoculations, so be sure that’s taken care of before you head to your new destination.
-While the travel staffing agency will arrange your housing for you, it’s also a good idea to confirm ahead of time that it will be ready on the day you plan to arrive.
+While the travel staffing agency will arrange your housing (how to avoid housing horrors on a travel nursing job) for you, it’s also a good idea to confirm ahead of time that it will be ready on the day you plan to arrive.

 Keep a Positive Attitude